sandbox-utils/sandbox-run/README.md

 #### Debugging

-To see what's failing, run the sandbox with something like `strace -f -e '%file,%process' ...`.
+To see what's failing, run the sandbox with something like `colorstrace -f -e '%file,%process' ...`.

 Examples